 Contraceptive counseling conversations: consider intentional questions

-As a health care provider, you can help your patients make informed choices by consistently discussing all contraceptive options, including LARC options.
+As a healthcare professional, you can help your patients make informed choices by consistently discussing all contraceptive options, including LARC options.
 By asking the right questions, you can support your patients in choosing a contraception that best fits their needs.4,5

 An essential aspect of contraceptive counseling that helps your patients decide which method to choose is prioritizing their values, preferences, and lived experiences.4

-In the shared decision-making model, both you as the health care provider and your patient are recognized as having valued expertise.4
+In the shared decision-making model, both you as the healthcare professional and your patient are recognized as having valued expertise.4

 Here are a few ways you can initiate this conversation with your patients: